peopledoc/vault-cli/README.md

   -w, --password-file FILENAME  Can read from stdin if "-" is used as
                                 parameter
-  -b, --base-path TEXT          Base path for requests -h, --help                    Show this message and exit.
+  -b, --base-path TEXT          Base path for requests --backend TEXT                Name of the backend to use (requests, hvac) -h, --help                    Show this message and exit.

 Commands: